Pylons/pyramid_jinja2/docs/index.rst

    config.add_jinja2_renderer('.html')
    config.add_jinja2_search_path('myapp:templates', name='.html')

-It is also possible to setup different renderers that use different search paths, configuration settings and environments if necessary.
+It is also possible to set up different renderers that use different search paths, configuration settings, and environments if necessary.
 This technique can come in handy when different defaults are required for rendering templates with different content types.
-For example, a plain text email body versus an html page.
+For example, a plain text email body versus an HTML page.
 For this reason, :func:`pyramid_jinja2.add_jinja2_renderer` accepts an optional parameter ``settings_prefix`` which can point a renderer at a different group of settings.